xerolinux/XeroWiki/docs/distro.md

 Additionally, I'd like to point out that no *GUI package managers* are included by default, as I believe in giving you the freedom to choose the one that suits your workflow best.
 Through the provided toolkit, you can select from **Octopi**, **PacSeekTUI**, or **Bauh**.
 That said, I strongly advise against installing KDE's **Discover** if you're aiming for stability; it's notoriously troublesome.
 But, as always, the final decision is yours.

+## ISO Differences

+The **KDE Plasma** version is and always will be the main edition.
+I call it the **Flagship** simply because  it's the DE I love and contribute to the most.
+It can be unstable at times however, since it's constantly evolving and keeps getting new features non stop making the most customizable/riceable DE out there.
+That's why I love it so much.
+So it's targeted to anyone who likes that sort of stuff and don't mind a few bugs here n there...

+As of February of 2025, a new **Gnome** Dev-Spin has been added to the mix.
+The key differences between it and the **KDE Flagship** is that it's more oriented to those of you who do not game much, and prefer to have a stable system that stays out of your way while you do your work.
+It also hasn't been riced, eg no custom theme has been used, following the **Gnome Guidelines**.
+All I did was use the Accent color feature to enable the Purple colors, and for consistency, I applied the **Tela Circle Purple** icon theme, while including just enough extensions making it more functional.

+**Gnome Note :**

+> I highly recommend against installing too many extensions if you want to keep your system stable.
+Also, please avoid using any themes, as they might cause overall issues since the Gnome devs do not like it when you do.
+In the end it's all up to you.
+You have been warned ;)

 ## Support/Issues

 If you encounter any *other* issues or have questions directly related to the installation, feel free to reach out to me on **Fosstodon** or **Discord**.
 All relevant links are provided in the footer, and I'll do my best to assist you.